epfl-ada/ada-2021-project-adagang/README.md

 Over Break: Write Data Story (f)

-# Organization within the team:
+# Organization within the team during the project:

 ## Preliminary work
-  - Paula: Find events that are significant (I’m American so probably know best what were impactful events)
+  - Together: Find preliminary set of significant events/people
-  - Clara: Establish list of keywords
+  - Clara & Danae: Establish list of keywords

 ## Data Wrangling
   - Paula & Danae: Speaker dataset: get it cleaned and have all important visualizations done, get it prepped for combining with Quotebank